 This is why this block has preserved the names of its owners and families living inside the most well-known of which were Mihály Hiemer, Count Ferdinand Caraffa and Mátyás Pfund (Font).
 The Hiemer-Font-Caraffa block is first mentioned after the end of the Ottoman rule, in 1688 when in the city re-consecrated by Bishop Pál Széchenyi the mainly run-down buildings were also re-consecrated.

-It is a complex providing fully comprehensive services for all modern needs containing several conference halls, press rooms, two apartments, a restaurant and a café.
+It is a complex providing fully comprehensive services for all modern needs containing several conference halls, press room, two apartments, a restaurant.
 On the side of the building facing the Town Hall (Városháza) Square we can find the Tourinform Office and the Fehérvár Gift Shop.
 This building houses the wedding hall of the city and in May 2011 the Hetedhét (behind the beyond) Toy Museum was opened presenting its collection recognised even on a European level.
+In the cellar an escape room : "The Captain's Secrets " is waiting for the players.

 The theatre that was opened in 1874 with the inaugural speech of Róza Laborfalvy opened its doors in December 2005 after completing the renovations and reconstructions that started in 2004.